photo: Cheryl Gerber

-Elisa M. Speranza is a fiction writer based in New Orleans, Louisiana, and Martha’s Vineyard, Massachusetts.
+Elisa M. Speranza is a writer and literary citizen.
 Her 2022 debut novel, The Italian Prisoner, was a finalist in the William Faulkner-William Wisdom Creative Writing Competition.
-She serves on the board of the New Orleans Writers Workshop and has been a featured author at the Tennessee Williams & New Orleans Literary Festival, the Louisiana Book Festival, and the Islanders Write conference on Martha’s Vineyard.
+She has been a featured author at the Tennessee Williams & New Orleans Literary Festival, the Louisiana Book Festival, and the Islanders Write conference on Martha’s Vineyard.
 She is a co-founder of the Washashores Writers Collective.
+She serves on the board of the New Orleans Writers Workshop and works through the nonprofit to help fellow writers plan their book marketing and publicity strategies.

-Ms. Speranza was born in Lynn, Massachusetts, and is an alumna of Boston College and Harvard’s Kennedy School.
-A New Orleanian by choice since 2002, she lives with Jon Kardon there and in Oak Bluffs, Massachusetts.
+Elisa was born in Lynn, Massachusetts, and is an alumna of Boston College and Harvard’s Kennedy School.
+She lives with her Man, Jon Kardon, in New Orleans and Oak Bluffs on Martha’s Vineyard.

 Some of the ancestors, left to right: John and Mary Speranza, Fred and Fran Speranza, Ida Power, Elena (Drislane) Joanna (Reardon) and Fred Speranza.